zvxzdx/runeforge-wiki-ru/core-guides/downloadable-assets.md

 {.links-list}
 ## Splash art, In-game circle and square templates
 Splash art, in-game circle and square templates that have the shadow border made close to the one that Riot skins have.
+If you wish to know how to use these templates click on [this link](/core-guides/downloadable-assets/champion-templates).
 Provided by **bud**
 - [Photoshop Templates*Mediafire Link*](https://www.mediafire.com/folder/qb3kuw3ypwmq1/Photoshop_champion_templates)
 - [paint.net Templates*Mediafire Link*](https://www.mediafire.com/folder/ca1b1aoin342h/paint.net_champion_templates)